Cyanox62/pages/page.md

 Now that we understand how to get our module base address, let's start constructing formal assembly.

-Our first step will be taking our sequential steps to find the `InMemoryOrderModuleList` structure and store it in `eax`:
+Our first step will be taking the same sequential steps as above to find the `InMemoryOrderModuleList` structure and store it in `eax`:
 ```asm
 mov eax, dword ptr fs:[30]      ;  A -> B
 mov eax, dword ptr ds:[eax+C]   ;  B -> C